Chapter 4:

 "…"

-Yet the creature still remained, hovering in the sky above, impossible to ignore.
+Yet the creature still hovered in the sky above, impossible to ignore.

-Blue as the sea, it was long and serpentine, its sharp, bat-like wings sliced through the air.
+Blue as the sea, long and serpentine, its sharp, bat-like wings sliced through the air.
 Its head and tail bore a reptilian grace, lined with jagged spikes that glimmered in the sunlight.
 It was enormous, easily the length of a small passenger plane.
-With each flap, its wings churned the air into violent gusts that assailed the garden below.
+Each flap churned the air into violent gusts that battered the garden below.

 This was a...